'When friends drink socially, whether they know it or not, they drink more because they are mimicking their friends'

 Dr Ryan McAndrew, from Queensland University of Technology's Business School, said group dynamics played a big role in how much people drank when they were with their friends.

-McAndrew's research suggests that excessive consumption could be curbed by offering alternative settings in which people could achieve the same satisfaction that motivates risky drinking.
+McAndrew's research suggests that excessive alcohol consumption could be curbed by offering alternative settings in which people could achieve the same satisfaction that motivates risky drinking.

 As part of his research, McAndrew studied more than 250 drinkers aged 18-30.